Fabrice Hadjadj

 Fabrice Hadjadj (born 1971) is a French writer and philosopher.

 Hadjadj was born in Nanterre to Jewish parents of Tunisian heritage.
 In his teens he was an atheist and anarchist, and he maintained a nihilistic attitude for most of his twenties until, in 1998, he converted to Catholicism.

 His book Réussir sa mort: Anti-méthode pour vivre, won the Grand prix catholique de littérature in 2006.
 Currently Hadjadj teaches philosophy and literature in Toulon.
 He is married to the actress Siffreine Michel.
-They have four daughters and two sons.
+They have ten children.
 In 2014, Hadjadj was nominated as member of the Pontifical Council for the Laity.